On this page

 # Blocks the process, serving on 127.0.0.1:8000

-wesktop includes a Broadcaster class that manages SSE client connections with typed events.
-Event types must be registered before broadcast (strict mode), and disconnected clients are pruned automatically when their async queue fills.
-Each client gets its own queue with a configurable buffer size (default 256 messages), so slow consumers do not block fast producers.
+wesktop includes a Broadcaster class (from fastware) that manages SSE client connections with typed events.
+Event types must be registered before broadcast (strict mode), and disconnected clients are pruned automatically.

 import wesktop